-10.18 Amendment to Collaboration Agreement between Universal Biosensors Pty Ltd and Siemens Healthcare Diagnostics, Inc. dated September 20, 2012.
-Incorporated by reference to our Quarterly Report on Form 10-Q/A filed on February 4, 2013 as Exhibit 10.1.
-Confidentiality treatment has been granted for portions of this exhibit.
-These confidential portions have been omitted and were filed separately with the SEC.
-10.19 Supply Agreement between Universal Biosensors Pty Ltd and Siemens Healthcare Diagnostics, Inc. dated September 20, 2012.
-Incorporated by reference to our Quarterly Report on Form 10-Q/A filed on February 4, 2013 as Exhibit 10.2.
-Confidentiality treatment has been granted for portions of this exhibit.
-These confidential portions have been omitted and were filed separately with the SEC.
-10.20 Supplemental Agreement - Reader Product Support Obligations and Responsibilities between Universal Biosensors Pty Ltd and Siemens Healthcare Diagnostics, Inc. dated September 20, 2012.
-Incorporated by reference to our Quarterly Report on Form 10-Q/A filed on February 4, 2013 as Exhibit 10.3.
-Confidentiality treatment has been granted for portions of this exhibit.
-These confidential portions have been omitted and were filed separately with the SEC.
-10.21 Credit Agreement dated December 19, 2013 by and among Athyrium Opportunities Fund (A) LP as Administrative Agent and a Lender, Universal Biosensors Pty Ltd as borrower, Universal Biosensors, Inc. as a Guarantor, and the other Lenders and Guarantors as party thereto from time to time.
-Incorporated by reference to our Current Report on Form 8-K filed on December 20, 2013 as Exhibit 10.1.
-10.22 Third Amendment to Amended and Restated Master Services and Supply Agreement by and among Universal Biosensors, Inc., Universal Biosensors Pty Ltd, and Cilag GmbH International Incorporated by reference to our Current Report on Form 8-K filed on December 20, 2013 as Exhibit 10.2.
-10.23 Common Stock Purchase Warrant by and among Athyrium Opportunities Fund (A) LP and Universal Biosensors, Inc. Incorporated by reference to our Current Report on Form 8-K filed on December 20, 2013 as Exhibit 10.3.
-10.24 Common Stock Purchase Warrant by and among Athyrium Opportunities Fund (B) LP and Universal Biosensors, Inc. Incorporated by reference to our Current Report on Form 8-K filed on December 20, 2013 as Exhibit 10.4.
-10.25 Deed of Extension of Lease between Universal Biosensors Pty Ltd and Bowmayne Pty Ltd dated March 24, 2014 Incorporated by reference to our Quarterly Report on Form 10-Q filed on April 25, 2014 as Exhibit 10.34.
-10.26 Amendment dated January 30, 2015 to Credit Agreement by and among Athyrium Opportunities Fund (A) LP as Administrative Agent and a Lender, Universal Biosensors Pty Ltd as borrower, Universal Biosensors, Inc. as a Guarantor, and the other Lenders and Guarantors as party thereto from time to time Incorporated by reference to our Current Report on Form 8-K filed on February 2, 2015 as Exhibit 10.1.
-13.0 Annual Report.
-Filed herewith.
-14.0 Code of Ethics.
-Incorporated by reference to our Annual Report on Form 10-K filed on March 28, 2008 as Exhibit 14.0.
-21.0 List of Subsidiaries.
-Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 21.0.
-24.0 Power of Attorney.
-Included on signature page.
-46
+- 10.18 Amendment to Collaboration Agreement between Universal Biosensors Pty Ltd and Siemens Healthcare Diagnostics, Inc. dated September 20, 2012. - 10.19 Supply Agreement between Universal Biosensors Pty Ltd and Siemens Healthcare Diagnostics, Inc. dated September 20, 2012. - 10.20 Supplemental Agreement Reader Product Support Obligations and Responsibilities between Universal Biosensors Pty Ltd and Siemens Healthcare Diagnostics, Inc. dated September 20, 2012. - 10.21 Credit Agreement dated December 19, 2013 by and among Athyrium Opportunities Fund (A) LP as Administrative Agent and a Lender, Universal Biosensors Pty Ltd as borrower, Universal Biosensors, Inc. as a Guarantor, and the other Lenders and Guarantors as party thereto from time to time. - 10.22 Third Amendment to Amended and Restated Master Services and Supply Agreement by and among Universal Biosensors, Inc., Universal Biosensors Pty Ltd, and Cilag GmbH International. - 10.23 Common Stock Purchase Warrant by and among Athyrium Opportunities Fund (A) LP and Universal Biosensors, Inc. - 10.24 Common Stock Purchase Warrant by and among Athyrium Opportunities Fund (B) LP and Universal Biosensors, Inc. - 10.25 Deed of Extension of Lease between Universal Biosensors Pty Ltd and Bowmayne Pty Ltd dated March 24, 2014. - 10.26 Amendment dated January 30, 2015 to Credit Agreement by and among Athyrium Opportunities Fund (A) LP as Administrative Agent and a Lender, Universal Biosensors Pty Ltd as borrower, Universal Biosensors, Inc. as a Guarantor, and the other Lenders and Guarantors as party thereto from time to time. - 10.27 Separation Agreement between the Company and Paul Wright dated February 18, 2016. - 10.28 Employment Agreement between the Company and Andrew Denver, dated February 19, 2016. - 10.29 Letter agreement entitled "Conditional Prepayment of Milestones and other amendments" between Universal Biosensors Pty Ltd and Siemens Healthcare Diagnostics Inc. dated March 9, 2016.